 How to Switch Keyboard Languages on Mac?

 Already added multiple keyboard languages on Mac, but don’t know how to change between different languages on Mac?
-No worries, within few clicks, you can switch keyboard languages on Mac.
-First, the Input Sources need to be enabled on Mac to switch between keyboard languages quickly.
+No worries, within a few clicks, you can switch keyboard languages on a Mac.
+First, the Input Sources need to be enabled on a Mac to switch between keyboard languages quickly.

 On MacOS Ventura,